 Pitbulls were bred to participate in the bloodsport, that is, bull-baiting.
 In this now-illegal sport, these dogs were put into a “pit” with bulls (and sometimes rats).
 Pitbulls would then try to slowly take down these bulls by taunting and biting them.

-That being said, Pitbull-type dogs did not need the physical qualities to be good swimmers.
+That being said, Pitbull-type dogs did not need the physical traits to be good swimmers.
 While a Poodle was bred with a waterproof coat, webbed feet and long legs, the Pitbulls were not.
 Instead, a muscular body and large head were bred into them.

 Pitbull dogs are built with lean muscle because it was essential for their bull-baiting jobs in the past.
 But their muscular frames are still present today.
 So how is this a disadvantage for these dogs when put in water?